joshuaeckroth/csci431-website/notes/uninformed-search.md

 # Uninformed search

-- high
-- level
-- points
+A search strategy is either "informed" or "uninformed."
+Uninformed search is a strategy that tries to find a solution without taking into account the cost of each action nor does it prefer to examine more promising actions first.
+Uninformed search is, therefore, rarely useful, but serves as a good starting point for understanding all the variations of search.

 ## Overview

-We learned in the [Search](/notes/search.html) lecture notes that search problems have the following components: a starting state, possible actions, a transition model that describes how actions change one state to another, a goal criteria, and a way of calculating the cost of a sequence of actions (a "path" cost).
-We do not use the path cost when executing uninformed search.
+We learned in the [Search](/notes/search.html) lecture notes that search problems have the following components: a starting state, possible transitions that describes how actions change one state to another, a goal criteria, and a way of calculating the cost of each action.
+We do not use the action cost when executing uninformed search.

 The transition model defines a state space, which can be represented as a directed graph (vertices are states, edges are actions).